Textualize/textual/docs/widgets/text_area.md

 Attributes like `cursor_style` and `cursor_line_style` apply general language-agnostic styling to the widget.
+If you choose not to supply a value for one of these attributes, it will be taken from the CSS component styles.

 The `syntax_styles` attribute of `TextAreaTheme` is used for syntax highlighting and depends on the `language` currently in use.